-I know I’m missing a few things and underestimating some costs but that will put you at over $7,000 just to play ball on a shoe string budget.
+I know I’m missing a few things and underestimating some costs.
+Even doing so, that will put you at over $7,000 just to play ball.
+It’s expensive to OCR race.

 How to Train Like an Elite Spartan Racer

 You could write a book on OCR training and people have.
-That said I always try to look at what the best in the world are doing for training to understand what it takes to compete on their level.
+So what I like to do is look at what the best in the world are doing for training to understand what it takes to compete on their level.
 And rather than re-writing the book, what I’ve done is put together some great link to check out in regards to training:

 John Albon – 5x OCR World Champion